Mobile App Development Cost in 2021 [Updated]

 The Basic Cost Of Less Complex Apps

 However, it’s important to understand that even apps that don’t need a backend server or any type of API integration are still complicated and challenging to build.
-And that these smaller, standalone apps can still cost well into the six-figures for development.
+A smaller, standalone basic app can still cost well into the six figures for development.
 But at the same time, some API integrated apps might only cost five figures.
 It really boils down to the specific features the app will offer to its users.